CprE308/lectures/lecture8/lecture8.md

 ![](img/multi_space.png)

 ## Well..we still have only one processor
- - Will the following get sped up with multiprogramming
+Will the following get sped up with multiprogramming?

-    - Four compilations running in parallel
+> - Four compilations running in parallel
-    - A compliation and a text editor
+> - A compilation and a text editor
-    - Four parallel internet downloads
+> - Four parallel internet downloads

 ## The Process Model
 ![](img/process_model.png)